andrew/ultimate-awesome/README.md

 - [awesome-medtech-requirements](https://github.com/benhowes/awesome-medtech-requirements) - A list of awesome medtech requirements tools, libraries, software and resources.
 - [awesome-mcp-servers](https://github.com/bgizdov/awesome-mcp-servers) - This awesome list is automatically generated and regularly updated to ensure you have access to the latest and most comprehensive collection of MCP servers available.
 - [awesome-starz](https://github.com/blkdevcon/awesome-starz) - GitHub Starred Repos List.
+- [awesome-terminals-ai](https://github.com/bnlnpps/awesome-terminals-ai) - A curated collection of AI-powered tools for terminal.
 - [awesome-skills](https://github.com/bormaxi8080/awesome-skills) - A systematized collection of links and materials needed by a skilled software developer.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.
 - [YA-awesome](https://github.com/chengcyber/YA-awesome) - Yet Another Awesome List 🤓.